Comet commands

 to set one up if you don't have such an account.
 Once your GS account is in

-good standing, it will need access to a couple of our servers to allow you to
+good standing, it will need access to our server to allow you to

 run the analysis.
 Your account will also need to be added to the 'pr' and